tahsinhossain123/GWC-Hackathon/README.md

 # Fun and Learning Games Collection 🎮 📚

-Welcome to our collection of interactive and educational games!
+Welcome to Learnify, a collection of interactive and educational games!
+Learnify was created by my team during Hunter College's 2021 Girls Who Code hackathon, where we won 2nd place!
 Here, you'll find a variety of games designed to both entertain and educate.
-Dive in and enjoy learning through play!

 ---